 The Residency has surprised us with its excellent take on modern European cuisine with a Caribbean twist.
 The service was impeccable and it truly is a fantastic neighbourhood gem that we couldn’t praise enough.
 You can read our full review here.

-Halal status: Chicken & ribeye steak are halal.
-Alcohol present.
+Halal status: Chicken, Fillet Steak & Beef Tataki are halal.

 Click to open location on Google Maps